redis/redis-doc/docs/manual/cli.md

 ## String quoting and escaping

+When `redis-cli` parses a command, whitespace characters automatically delimit the arguments.
+In interactive mode, a newline sends the command for parsing and execution.
+To input string values that contain whitespaces or non-printable characters, you can use quoted and escaped strings.

-When using escape sequences, ensure that you enclose them in double (`"`) or single (`'`) quotation marks.
+Quoted string values are enclosed in double (`"`) or single (`'`) quotation marks.
 Escape sequences are used to put nonprintable characters in character and string literals.
-Examples of using escape sequences to display characters include tab, carriage return, backspace, and many more.

 An escape sequence contains a backslash (`\`) symbol followed by one of the escape sequence characters.